dreamcatcher-tech/network/Inbox/2024-12-28 1618 api gateway would act like ngrok.md

 ngrok might be good for all cli apps too, since it gives good hook back inside, rather than keeping a websocket open on deno deploy.

 Share the requests to your service with others on your team.
 They can replay these requests with one-click and give you feedback instantly, accelerating debugging and improving your webhooks.

+could replace the Deno.serve with ngrok, so get better logs, and also security.